SITONGRUC/My-Solutions-to-Leetcode-problems/sql/readme.md

 2. ALWAYS transform null to 0.when you have some selection result to output. please check on whether there are nulls in the result or not.

+3. how to use povit in   sql is a issue
 ## WHERE AREA and HAVING AREA

 1. Between is inclusive on both sides